ro-the-creator/M6-Seasonal-EV-Injury-Prediction/notebooks/README.md

 `month` & `season`

-### Assumptions
+### Assumptions & Limitations

-- For all columns regarding vehicle types, we assumed that missing values in these rows did not indicate electric vehicle involvement unless explicitely stated.
+- For all columns regarding vehicle types, we assumed that missing values in these rows did not indicate government vehicle involvement unless explicitly stated.

-- Fake registrations for EVs (hit-and-runs)
+- For the vehicles `Ambulance`, `Bus`, `Garbage Truck`, `Delivery Truck`, and `Fire Truck`, we assumed that they were all government-owned vehicles, not commercial or private.

+-  The EDA puts all vehicles contributing to a collision on one line, separated by "|".
+This may affect the specific count of government vehicles, but it correctly gives the number of collisions involving government vehicles.
 <br>

 ***